Incest: Antiquity

 In ancient China, first cousins with the same surnames (i.e. those born to the father's brothers) were not permitted to marry, while those with different surnames could marry (i.e. maternal cousins and paternal cousins born to the father's sisters).

+In Achaemenid Persia, marriages between family members, such as half-siblings, nieces and cousins took place but were not seen as incestuous.
+However, Greek sources state that brother-sister and father-daughter marriages allegedly took place inside the royal family, yet it remains problematic to determine the reliability of these accounts.
+According to Herodotus, Shah Cambyses II supposedly married two of his sisters, Atossa and Roxane.
+This would have been regarded as illegal.
+However, Herodotus also states that Cambyses married Otanes' daughter Phaidyme, whilst his contemporary Ctesias names Roxane as Cambyses' wife, but she is not referred to as his sister.
+The accusations against Cambyses of committing incest are mentioned as part of his "blasphemous actions", which were designed to illustrate his "madness and vanity".
+These reports all derive from the same Egyptian source that was antagonistic towards Cambyses, and some of these allegations of "crimes", such as the killing of the Apis bull, have been confirmed as false, which means that the report of Cambyses' supposed incestuous acts is questionable.

-Several of the Egyptian Kings married their sisters and had several children with them to continue the royal bloodline.
-For example Tutankhamun married his half-sister Ankhesenamun and was himself the child of an incestuous union between Akhenaten and an unidentified sister-wife.
+Several of the Egyptian kings married their sisters and had several children with them to continue the royal bloodline.
+For example, Tutankhamun married his half-sister Ankhesenamun, and was himself the child of an incestuous union between Akhenaten and an unidentified sister-wife.
 Several scholars, such as Frier et al., state that sibling marriages were widespread among all classes in Egypt during the Graeco-Roman period.
 Numerous papyri and the Roman census declarations attest to many husbands and wives being brother and sister, of the same father and mother.
-However it has also been argued that available evidence does not support the view that such relations were common.
+However, it has also been argued that the available evidence does not support the view that such relations were common.